jeeva1429/OneAssure-project/README.md

 - Calculation of insurance premium based on input parameters.
 - Display of the calculated premium to the user.

+## Live Demo
+- Please click this link to watch the live demo https://www.loom.com/share/a6690bf11f06413bb6a5e9a3f4498c44

 ## Usage

 1. Open the application in your web browser.